 The Niche grinder has a small enough footprint to be unobtrusive, and can easily be stored away under the bench.
 At 9lb it is heavy enough to be stable while remaining light enough to move and maneuver easily.
 Another nice wee feature that Niche added is integrated cord storage so that you only pull out as much of the power cord as you need for your situation.
 It is this attention to small details like the retractable cord which sets Niche above many of its competitors.

 When your Niche arrives, it comes in a box with the espresso grinder, a small screwdriver tool, a cleaning brush, and the 58mm dosing and grind cup.
 This dosing cup is different from many espresso grinders as it means that there is no portafilter cradle.
-This can feel counterintuitive as it does add an extra step in the espresso making process.
+This can feel counterintuitive as it does add an extra step to the espresso-making process.
 However, our experience has been very positive around it.
 While it does add a step, it really is simple and does translate to a far cleaner coffee area.
-The basket, as every other part of the grinder, does feel and look well made.
+The basket, like every other part of the grinder, does feel and look well made.
 It is designed to fit snugly into a 58mm portafilter for easy transfer.
-This works well but could be a pain if your espresso machine utilizes a smaller sized portafilter.
+This works well but could be a pain if your espresso machine utilizes a smaller-sized portafilter.

 The brush is also a nice feature.
 This can be used to brush the exterior of the metal grinder, the dosing cup, and the interior of the grinder when doing a more comprehensive clean.
 It is also helpful for brushing up the wooden accents.

-However, we learnt the hard way not to get the brush wet.
+However, we learned the hard way not to get the brush wet.
 If you do, the bristles do go a bit funny.